GUE-CYBER-LIMITED/digital-skills-for-marketing/03_customer_service_and_crm/intro_to_crm.md

-# Module 3: Customer Service & CRM Systems

-Welcome to **Module 3: Customer Service & CRM Systems**!
-In this module, you’ll learn how businesses use technology to keep customers happy and organized.
-Designed for beginners with no tech or customer service background, these lessons use simple language, fun analogies, and hands-on activities tailored for your **Windows computer** or **Android phone**.
-Building on Modules 1 (computers, internet, websites) and 2 (digital marketing), we’ll explore Customer Relationship Management (CRM) systems, how to use tools like Zendesk, and ways to handle customer queries effectively.
-By the end, you’ll understand how to support customers and try basic CRM tasks yourself.
-Let’s get started!

 ---
-# Introduction to CRM

-A **Customer Relationship Management (CRM)** system is software that helps businesses manage interactions with current and potential customers.
-It organizes customer data and automates sales, marketing, and customer service.

-## Key Features of CRM:
-- **Contact Management:** Store customer information in one place.
-- **Sales Tracking:** Manage the sales pipeline and track leads.
-- **Customer Service:** Track and resolve customer issues.

-### Popular CRMs:
-- **HubSpot**
-- **Zendesk**
-- **Salesforce**
+layout: page
+title: "Introduction to CRM"
+parent: "Module 3: Customer Service & CRM Systems"
+nav_order: 1
+---

 # Lesson 1: Introduction to CRM

 Welcome to Lesson 1 of Module 3!
-Today, we’re diving into **Customer Relationship Management (CRM)**, the technology that helps businesses build strong relationships with their customers.
+Today, we're diving into **Customer Relationship Management (CRM)**, the technology that helps businesses build strong relationships with their customers.
 This beginner-friendly lesson uses simple language, fun analogies, and hands-on activities for your **Windows computer** or **Android phone**.
-We’ll explore what CRM is, why it’s important, and its key features.
-By the end, you’ll understand how businesses use CRM to keep customers happy and try a mini-CRM task.
-Let’s jump in!
+We'll explore what CRM is, why it's important, and its key features.
+By the end, you'll understand how businesses use CRM to keep customers happy and try a mini-CRM task.
+Let's jump in!

 ---

 ## What is CRM?

 **Customer Relationship Management (CRM)** is like a **digital notebook** that businesses use to keep track of their customers, their needs, and their interactions.
-It’s a software system that stores customer information, manages communication, and helps provide better service.
+It's a software system that stores customer information, manages communication, and helps provide better service.

 Think of CRM as running a friendly neighborhood café:
 - Your **customers** are regulars who visit for coffee.